swcarpentry/DEPRECATED-boot-camps/version-control/git/local/Revert_and_branch.md

 ```

 **Step 3**: Unstage the file with `git reset`; `HEAD` refers to the
-  most commit to the repository.
+  most recent commit to the repository.

 ```
 $ git reset HEAD README.md